Authors’ societies and collective management

 Authors’ societies are founded and run by their members: authors.
 By organising into collective management entities, authors can negotiate fair pay and give platforms/users* the tools to offer their consumers or the public at large the widest possible access to creative content.

 ‘Authors’ is an umbrella term for the creators of any type of original work, be it a musical composition, a sculpture, a screenplay or choreography, to name a few.
 Many European countries title the protection they provide for literary and artistic works as ‘authors’ right’ (e.g. droit d’auteur, Urheberrecht, diritto d’autore, autersrecht).

 Collective management enables creators to negotiate fair terms and to administer their rights effectively and cheaply.
 It also provides the rights users with legal certainty for the use of large repertoires from a single source, hence facilitating broader access to creative works for all.

-We believe that creators, like everyone else, should be paid fairly for their work, while the public enjoys a variety of services providing creative works.
-And we believe that the best way to ensure this is through collective management.
+We believe that creators, like everyone else, should be paid fairly for their work, while the public should be able to enjoy a variety of services that provide creative works.
+The best way to ensure this can happen is through collective management.